DenverCoder1/github-readme-streak-stats/README.md

 **If you would like to help translate the Streak Stats cards, please see [Issue #236](https://github.com/DenverCoder1/github-readme-streak-stats/issues/236) for more information.**

 ### 📅 Date Formats

+If `date_format` is not provided or is empty, the PHP Intl library is used to determine the date format based on the locale specified in the `locale` query parameter.
+Any locale appearing on [this list](https://gist.github.com/DenverCoder1/f61147ba26bfcf7c3bf605af7d3382d5) should work.
+The locale will be used for the date format even if translations are not available.

 A custom date format can be specified by passing a string to the `date_format` parameter.